-Coronavirus has been called a pandemic by the UN now.
+Coronavirus has become a pandemic that is showing no signs of slowing down.
 With the numbers rising in India and around the world on a constant basis, it’s imperative to take certain precautions in order to stay healthy.
 The virus in itself is not fatal, however, it can lead to a lot of damage and risk.

 Let’s begin with the basics.
 Coronavirus belongs to the family of viruses that cause illnesses ranging from the common cold to severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS).
 These viruses are transmitted between animals and people.
 COVID-19 was identified by Chinese authorities in January 2020 and little was known about it till the beginning of this year.